RothkopfLab/lqg/docs/README.md

 This implementation supports the basic LQG framework.
 For the extension to signal-dependent noise [(Todorov, 2005)](https://direct.mit.edu/neco/article-abstract/17/5/1084/6949/Stochastic-Optimal-Control-and-Estimation-Methods), please see [our NeurIPS 2021 paper](https://proceedings.neurips.cc/paper/2021/hash/4e55139e019a58e0084f194f758ffdea-Abstract.html) and [its implementation](https://github.com/RothkopfLab/inverse-optimal-control).

 ### Non-linear dynamics
 We are currently working on extending this approach to non-linear dynamics and non-quadratic costs.
-Please check out our [preprint](https://arxiv.org/abs/2303.16698).
-Code will be released soon.
+Please check out our [NeurIPS 2023 paper](https://arxiv.org/abs/2303.16698) and [its implementation](https://github.com/RothkopfLab/nioc-neurips).